elechi-firasse/elechi-firasse/README.md

 # 💫 About Me:
-I'm currently a student at the Technical University of Darmstadt
+A student at the Technical University of Darmstadt

 ## 🌐 Socials: